Welder90/plotly.express/README.md

 # PlotlyExpress

-Python scripts for Jupyter Notebook, using the examples from https://plotly.com/python/animations/.
+Python scripts for Jupyter Notebook, using the examples from https://plotly.com/python/animations/ and Gapminder data.

-This highlight the effectiveness of Plotly Express compared to Plotly.graph_objects
+This highlight the effectiveness of plotly.express compared to plotly.graph_objects